Meet jewellery designer maker Oorla Morgan

 When the Medicine Garden set up an Art Gallery and offered me a space I was delighted!
 I honestly believe that everything I have experienced and learned through my teaching career and interests have lead me to this point in my life.

-Tell us a little about what you make and your ethos
+Tell us a little about Oorla Morgan and your ethos

 I make contemporary gemstone jewellery with an organic feel.
-I am inspired by the natural world particularly colour, texture and pattern.
+The natural world inspires me, particularly colour, texture and pattern.
 I am also very drawn to ancient jewellery where you can see the hand of the maker in the piece.
 I’m very attached to my hammer!
 In nature there are tiny variations which make every pattern, colour and texture unique.
 Nothing is uniform or absolutely perfect and this for me is what makes it interesting.

 I want my work to be the opposite of machine made.
 Perfectly imperfect.
 I use sterling silver, Thai Hilltribe silver for it’s handmade aesthetic and the fact that it supports the artisans of Northern Thailand whose skills have been passed down through generations.

 I also use gold filled wherever possible.
 This is a layer of solid gold, heat and pressure bonded either side of a base layer of brass.
 The resulting metal sheet and wire has a layer of gold more than 100 times thicker than gold plate and is considered a life time product second only in quality to solid gold.

 Its durability enables me to make jewellery that will not tarnish, peel or flake.
 Colour and sparkle is added with gorgeous gemstones from Jaipur.